nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 - Grid View ![]({{file name='grid-view-web-ui.png' page='icons-index'}} ?w=20): This view displays a thumbnail of documents.
 For folders, the thumbnail of the first item in the folder is displayed.

 #### Changing Displayed Information

-Lists of documents, whether in grid view or thumbnail view, show some information about the documents, like their title, the last contributor,their type, their lifecycle state, etc. Users can change the information displayed, i.e. the columns for the list view or the information below the document thumbnail in thumbnail view.
+Lists of documents, whether in grid view or thumbnail view, show some information about the documents, like their title, the last contributor, their type, their lifecycle state, etc. Users can change the information displayed, i.e. the columns for the list view or the information below the document thumbnail in thumbnail view.

 To change the information displayed in content views, click on the icon&nbsp;![]({{file name='manage_collection_web-ui.png' page='icons-index'}} ?w=20).
 A pop-up is displayed: select the information that you want to be displayed among the list.